 “A lot of smart people and coaches work with me,” he says.
 “And while we know who signs the checks, I have this eye-level mentality: We’re all working together; they’re not working for me.”

-Currently, a handful of people are working on Saladino to prep his hair and clothing for his M&F cover shoot.
+A handful of people are working on Saladino to prep his hair and clothing for his M&F cover shoot.
 On a landing strip of turf in the back of the gym, the 6’1″ 206-pounder stands shirtless with black knee-length shorts and his arms stretched out to his sides.
 A groomer fixes his Superman curl, while another stylist adjusts the catawampus drawstrings dangling from his waistband.